A p-multigrid method enhanced with an ILUT smoother and its comparison to h-multigrid methods within Isogeometric Analysis: Truncated Hierarchical B-splines (THB-splines)

 Finally, to illustrate the versatility of the proposed $p$-multigrid method, we consider discretizations obtained with THB-splines \cite{juttler}.
 THB-splines are the result of a local refinement strategy, in which a subset of the basis functions on the fine level are truncated.
 As a result, not only linear indepen-dence and non-negativity are preserved (as with HB-splines \cite{kraft,vuong}), but also the partition of unity property.

-In the literature, the use of multigrid methods for THB-spline discretizations is limited and an ongoing topic of research \cite{thb}.
-Although the number of iterations needed when adopting THB-splines was significantly lower compared to the use of HB-splines, a dependence on both $h$ and $p$ on the iteration numbers was reported.
+In the literature, the use of multigrid methods for THB-spline discretizations is limited and an ongoing topic of research \cite{thb,bpx,localmultigrid}.
 We consider Poisson's equation on the unit square, where the exact solution is the same as for the second benchmark.
 Starting from a tensor product B-spline basis with meshwidth $h$ and order $p$, two and three levels of refinement are added as shown in Figure \ref{fig:mesh}, leading to a THB-spline basis consisting of, respectively, three and four levels.

 Figure \ref{fig:8} shows the sparsity pattern of the stiffness matrix and the ILUT factorization for $p=4$ and $h=2^{-5}$ for configuration (b).
 Compared to the (standard) tensor-product B-spline basis the bandwith of the stiffness matrix significantly increases.
 Table \ref{tab:8} shows the results obtained with $p$-multigrid applied as a stand-alone solver.
 The number of iterations needed with $p$-multigrid (and ILUT as a smoother) depends only mildly on $p$.
 Furthermore, the number of iterations are significantly lower compared to the use of Gauss-Seidel as a smoother.

 For the configurations denoted in bold, a fillfactor of $2$ was adopted, to prevent the $p$-multigrid from diverging.
 Figure \ref{fig:7} illustrates the reason for it in the case $p=4$ and $h=2^{-4}$ for configuration (a).
 A fillfactor of $1$ does not reduce the norm of the (generalized) eigenvectors, while a fillfactor of $2$ reduces the eigenvectors over the entire spectrum.
 In general, a higher fillfactor was necessary for only a limited amount of configurations.